 2011 BMW i3 Concept

 The BMW i3 Concept is an uncompromisingly sustainable vehicle designed for urban areas.
 Driven purely by electric power and purpose-built to meet the demands of sustainable and emission-free mobility, it embodies an intelligent form of urban transportation and commuting.
-You can find more visual details of the 2011 BMW i3 Concept gallery by scrolling up.

 “This automotive concept uses a new architecture which showcases all of its new possibilities and potential.
 It is the world’s first premium electric vehicle.” – Andreas Feist, Head of vehicle project BMW i3.